AvePoint/cloud-governance-client/example/servicenow/preview/Submit Dynamic Request.md

-# Run Scripts to Submit Dynamic Requests
+# Run Scripts to Submit Dynamic Requests (Preview)

 Below are sample scripts you can leverage in ServiceNow to be able have users submit requests in ServiceNow and let Cloud Governance execute the service request.
 For more information about the sample script for each service type, refer to the sections below.